ssbsukirat/medicine/Cardinal/CNS/Dizziness and Vertigo.md

 - free-floating otoconia (calcium carbonate crystals) that have been dislodged from the utricular macula and have moved into one of the semicircular canals
 - posterior canal most common
 - otoconia move in canal with change in head position
-- Posterior Canal -- upward and torsional nystagmus (upper pole of eyes towards affected ear)
+- Posterior Canal -- upward and torsional nystagmus (upper pole of eyes towards affected ear), Epley maneuver
 - Horizontal Canal -- horizontal nystagmus when lying with either ear down
+# Vestibular Migraine
+- Common underdiagnosed
+- Vertigo preceding a typical migraine headache but many times no or mild headache
+- frequent migraines in past may present as vertigo later in life
+- duration of vertigo minutes to hours, disequilibrium lasting upto days to weeks in very few